216037150/Introduction-to-HTML-CSS/README.md

   wrapped around specific words.
 However, links are not limited to just text; we can also wrap them around images or even more complex elements like teaser cards.
 This allows us to create a group of linked elements.

+  While the simple HTTPS://example.com has been commonly used, URLs can be much more versatile.
+When linking to another website or a specific page on the web, you can include the entire URL.
+It does not matter if it has a trailing slash or not.
+These types of URLs are called absolute URLs because they point to a precise location on the web.
+In an absolute URL, the HTTP or HTTPS part must be included which stands for
+ Hypertext Transport Protocol.
+This protocol defines the rules for communication on the web and is crucial for linking.
+The difference between HTTP and HTTPS.
+The "S" in HTTPS stands for Secure.
+In the past, all web addresses used to start with HTTP, but nowadays, experts recommend using HTTPS for enhanced security.
+When example.com is typed in a modern browser, it automatically adds the HTTPS:// part.